 Wise was among the most powerful antebellum politicians.
 He had been an unofficial adviser to President John Tyler, served as governor of Virginia, and played a leading role in Virginia’s exit from the union.
 He was married three times, fought one duel and went from Democrat to Whig, and back to Democrat.
 His military career was no less tumultuous.
 He feuded with other commanders, notably his political rival John B. Floyd.
 Unfairly blamed for the loss of Roanoke Island, he then commanded a brigade in the Seven Days battles.
 When Robert E. Lee turned north to face John Pope, he left Wise in the Richmond defenses.
 Not only had Wise not proven himself, but Lee already had to contend with Virginia politicians William “Extra Billy” Smith and James Kemper.
 It is likely Wise and Kemper did not like each other, as they supported rival political factions in Virginia after the war.

 Much to his chagrin, Chapman found himself going from the hard work of fighting and marching to the steady grind of garrison duty.
 Chapman called Wise’s outfit “the life insurance Brigade” and said he would rather be a private in Lee’s army than a captain under Wise.
 He even tried to get a transfer to Lee’s command, but was turned down.
 Wise gathered friends and relatives, which led to accusations that he was protecting them.
-It was unfair observation; Wise tried to join James Longstreet’s corps when they were on the way to Chickamauga.
+It was an unfair observation.
+Wise wanted to be at the front and tried to join James Longstreet’s corps when they were on the way to Chickamauga.
 Longstreet thought Wise’s brigade had grown weak from garrison work and would be a liability.

 Chapman’s time was not in vain.
 He continued to sketch, which would lead to Picket Post, one of his finest works.
 He also took part in a raid on Williamsburg, which earned Chapman a commendation, promotion to sergeant, and two pistols.
 Chapman considered the raid the highlight of his career.
 Regardless, life in Wise’s brigade mostly consisted of assisting refugees and rounding up runaway slaves and unionists.